 ALERT!
-Historic Architectural Features at Risk by Bob Linnell and Kate Dalton Fullerton Heritage has become increasingly concerned about the loss of historic architectural features from homes, particularly in the residential preservation zones.
-For example, in many instances the removal or replacement of windows is being done on weekends or in the dead of night without the benefit of permits, and therefore, without any review for historic compatibility.
+Historic Architectural Features at Risk

+Fullerton Heritage has become increasingly concerned about the loss of historic architectural features from homes, particularly in the residential preservation zones.
+For example, in many instances the removal or replacement of windows is being done on weekends or in understand the need to obtain permits for this type of work.

+We are working with City staff on this issue and have drafted a letter to be sent from the City to window vendors reminding them of the permit requirement.
+We have also designed an informational the dead of night without the benefit of permits, and therefore, without any review for historic compatibility.
 While the very best approach to historic architectural design elements is to maintain or repair the original, occasionally replacement is needed.
 When window replacement is appropriate, the type and design of a new window are critical to the integrity of the historic home and subsequently, the entire historic neighborhood.

-Pictured above is an example of a recent instance in the Jacaran-da-Malvern-Brookdale Preservation Zone that demonstrates the importance of this issue.
+Pictured above is an example of a recent instance in the Jacaranda-Malvern-Brookdale Preservation Zone that demonstrates the importance of this issue.
 The window on the left was installed without a city permit, and therefore, without the benefit of architectural review by staff.
 The window is clearly inappropriate for this historic home and is indeed prohibited by the City's Design Guidelines.
 Had the owners obtained the necessary permit, they would have either repaired the existing historic window, if at all possible, or replaced it with one that would have honored the period and design of the house and complemented the remaining historic windows, as seen on the right in the photo.
-A Fullerton Heritage member noticed this recent window change and called the City's Community Preservation Hotline to inquire about the work.
-Reportedly, City staff immediately did an inspection and will be meeting with the owners to discuss the situation.
-We are hopeful that this will happen less and less as property owners understand the need to obtain permits for this type of work.